-My favorite bean dish, using our large white “Aztec” beans, fresh or dry, or borlotti beans.
+My favorite bean dish, using our large white “Aztec” beans, or borlottis.

 Get about half the oil hot and simmer the sage, chili, and garlic in it for a minute or two, then add the beans and fry them all together for a few minutes, stirring frequently.
 Add the tomatoes and simmer it all for about 30 minutes.
 Top up with water if it gets too thick.